haticesenliler/30-Day-Challenge-SOC-Analyst-Projects/README.md

 - Started Elasticsearch using systemctl enable elasticsearch.service.

 ## day 4
-- Installed Kibana in the system
+- Installed Kibana on the system.
-- connected the ip and port through nano
+- Configured the IP address and port using nano.
-- Elastic website is now accessible through enabling port 5601
+- The Elastic web interface is now accessible after enabling port 5601.
-- accessed the tokens from  elastic
+- Retrieved the tokens from Elasticsearch and used them on the private network to access Elasticsearch via its private IP address.

+## day 5
+-